 No reason to become a deer

-No need to roar – of course we have not forgotten that most people, when talking about hunting, probably first think of the deer There is a good reason for this, because apart from our domesticated cows and the much smaller mountain goats, deer and the like are the only large, prominent ungulates in Western Europe since the end of the last ice age and the deforestation of the great European forests in antiquity and the Middle Ages, with which aurochs and similar food sources of our ancestors disappeared permanently.
+No reason to roar – of course, we have not forgotten that most people, when talking about hunting, probably first think of the deer think.
+There is a good reason for this, because deer and the like are, apart from our domesticated cows and the much smaller mountain goats, the only large, prominent ungulates in Western Europe since the end of the last ice age and the deforestation of the great European forests in antiquity and the Middle Ages, with which aurochs and similar food sources of our ancestors disappeared permanently.

 And for us and other hunters, large herbivores naturally mean one thing – lots of aromatic meat .

-Unlike many other wild animals, fallow deer , Deer and red deer not generally but differentiated by age and gender may only be shot at certain times of the year.
-In general, hunting adult male animals already in late summer Female animals and young animals then come September to October in front of the gun.
-January to the end of February Then the hunting season ends and the impressive animals can go about their business in peace.
+Unlike many other wild animals, fallow deer , Deer and Red deer not generally but differentiated by age and gender may only be shot at certain times of the year.
+In general, hunting of adult male animals is permitted already in late summer Female animals and young animals then come September to October in front of the gun.
+From January to the end of February Then the hunting season ends and the impressive animals can go about their business in peace.

-In addition to the deer in our forests and meadows there are also the relatives mentioned above from the mountains .
-In Germany, hunters mainly find Chamois and mouflons , which in the winter months migrate from their safe territories high on the mountain slopes to milder climes in search of food.
-Both species may already from August be shot, but the chamois season ends comparatively early mid-October while the mouflons live for a similar length of time as other game until January may be hunted in.
+In addition to the deer in our forests and meadows there are also the relatives already mentioned from the mountains .
+In Germany, hunters mainly find Chamois and mouflon , which migrate from their safe territories high on the mountain slopes to milder climes in search of food during the winter months.
+Both species may from August be shot, but the chamois season ends comparatively early Mid-October while the mouflons live for a similar length of time as other game until January may be hunted into.

-Game generally has a comparatively very strong flavor of its own .
-Therefore, distinctive spices with a lot of flavor such as rosemary and garlic go particularly well with these delicacies.
-Serve freshly fried venison legs or chops Instead of using the herb butter familiar from steak, use a spoon Roasted Garlic Aioli or Rosemary Aioli from Stonewall Kitchen or submit the Garlic Rosemary Citrus Sauce as a side dish for a balanced blend of spicy notes with a splash of refreshing lemon.
+Game generally has a comparatively very strong flavor .
+Therefore, distinctive spices with a lot of flavor, such as rosemary and garlic, go particularly well with these delicacies.
+Serve freshly roasted Venison legs or chops Instead of using the herb butter familiar from steak, use a spoon Roasted Garlic Aioli or Rosemary Aioli from Stonewall Kitchen or submit the Garlic Rosemary Citrus Sauce as a side dish for a balanced blend of spicy notes with a splash of refreshing lemon.

 ➡️ Buy Garlic Rosemary Citrus Sauce from Stonewall Kitchen